usharesoft/appcenter-docs/apis/en/source/pages/dto-objects/BlueprintPredeploy.rst

 	* ``generatedImagesUris``: the list of image uris for images that are generated but not published
 	* ``nonGeneratedAppliances``: the list of appliances that are not generated
 	* ``generationOngoingAppliances``: the list of appliances having an image generation ongoing
+	* ``interactiveProfileAppliances``: the list of appliances having an interactive profile